Galápagos Tortoise Breeds In The Wild For First Time In More Than 100 Years

 In what is a major milestone for the subspecies, the Duncan Island giant tortoise (Chelonoidis nigra duncanensis) of the Galápagos Islands has successfully bred in the wild for the first time in more than 100 years, thanks to a rat eradication program that was launched on the island in 2012, according to International Business Times.

-A Galapagos tortoise hatchling and an egg.
+A Galapagos tortoise hatchling.

 Black and brown rats were introduced to Duncan Island before 1900, presumably by pirate and whaling ships, and caused the tortoise population on the island, also known as Pinzón Island, to fall.